exploreforce/leylaAI/documentation.md

 *   `chats/page.tsx`: The "All Chat Sessions" page.
 This page was fully converted to the dark theme, including its layout, header, empty state, individual session cards, statistic cards, last message preview, and action buttons.
 It was rebranded (`alt` for logo updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
 Emojis were replaced with Heroicons (`DocumentTextIcon`, `ChatBubbleLeftRightIcon`, `ClockIcon`, `TrashIcon`).
 Stats card colors were updated to `elysPink` and `elysViolet`. **Recently updated to navigate to the `test-chat` page with the `sessionId` as a URL parameter, allowing the Test Chat to load existing session history.**
 *   `config/page.tsx`: The bot configuration page.
 It displays the form for updating the bot's configuration.
 This page was converted to the dark theme, including its layout and header.
 It was rebranded (`alt` for logo and `<h1>` title updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
 The `CogIcon` color was updated.
 White containers in the configuration screen were addressed.
 *   `globals.css`: Global CSS styles.
 Defined CSS variables for `dark`, `rouge`, `luxe`, `gold` and applied overrides for DayPilot.
 Later, `rouge`, `luxe`, and `gold` were replaced with `elysPink`, `elysViolet`, and `elysBlue` variables.
 All hardcoded color values and references to old color variables were updated to the new Leyla AI palette, affecting inputs, selects, textareas, buttons, and various DayPilot calendar elements.
 Comments were updated for Leyla AI branding.
 *   `layout.tsx`: The root layout for the application.
 It includes the main HTML structure and the `Inter` font.
 The root layout component was updated to set the global background to the deep dark theme color and to include the new DayPilot theme.
-It was rebranded (`title` metadata updated from `'ElysAI Management Centre'` to `'Leyla AI Management Centre'`).
+It was rebranded (`title` metadata updated from `'ElysAI Management Centre'` to `'Leyla Suite'`).
 *   `mobile/page.tsx`: The mobile-optimized main page, possibly an alternative entry point for smaller screens or specific mobile functionalities.
 This page was rebranded (`<h1>` title and "ElysAI Config" link text updated to "Leyla AI").
 Its navigation links and colors were updated to the Leyla AI gradient scheme.
 *   `page.tsx`: The main dashboard page.
 It displays an overview of the application and provides links to the other pages, including a new link to the mobile-optimized view.
 The page was updated to use the new dark theme, rebranded (`alt` for logo, `<h1>` title updated to "Leyla AI"), and its logo size was increased.
 Emojis were replaced with Heroicons, and all text and button colors were updated to the Leyla AI gradient scheme.
 Main page containers were redesigned for fixed height, standardized button placement, and the "Configure Bot" container's detailed text was replaced with a minimalist icon badge.
 The logo `src` was updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`.
 *   `test-chat/page.tsx`: The test chat page.
 It displays the chat interface for testing the chatbot.
 This page was converted to the dark theme, including its layout and header.
 It was rebranded (`alt` for logo updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`).
 Emojis in navigation links were replaced with Heroicons (`ChatBubbleLeftRightIcon`, `DocumentTextIcon`).
 The header border color was updated. **Recently updated to accept a `sessionId` URL parameter and pass it to the `TestChat` component, enabling loading of existing chat sessions.**